 A: 1807 Cliff Drive, Santa Barbara, CA, 93109

 Q: Do I need a prescription to buy my pet’s flea control?

 A: It depends on the type of flea control used.
 Santa Barbara Pet Hospital sells flea control products (Feline Advantage and Vectra, Canine Vectra and Vectra 3D, and Capstar) as over the counter items.

 Comforts and Nexgard, both once-monthly oral flea controls, and Revolution, a once monthly topical, are regulated by the FDA and as such are prescription-only items.
 Your pet must be seen by a veterinarian to use Comfortis or Revolution.

 Q: How many doses of each product are there in a package of flea control?

-A: Vectra Dog and Puppy = 3 doses
+A: Vectra Dog and Puppy = doses sold individually